Daniel-Jimenez02/Club-de-robotica-2026/Bitacoras/James.md

 3.
-// Pines del puente H
+// Motor A
 #define IN1 8
 #define IN2 9
 #define ENA 10

+// Motor B
+#define IN3 6
+#define IN4 7
-#define ENA2 11   // segundo ENA
+#define ENA2 11   // segundo enable

 // Encoder
 #define encoderA 2